 Why should security be an integral part of the SDLC?

 The application/ digital product/ software may contain inherent bugs, loopholes, weaknesses, and vulnerabilities that may be overlooked by the developers who are working against tough deadlines.
 These are often leveraged by cybercriminals to orchestrate attacks/ data breaches through SQL injections, access violations, buffer overflows, etc. Making security an integral part of coding, design, and all other stages of development, we can ensure early detection of flaws and vulnerabilities and their timely and effective resolution.
 As a result, you can minimize the costs of application/ software development, as well as, the business risks involved.

 The development team must be fully aware and updated on best security practices

 Security-focused design, development, and testing require everyone in the development team to be aware and fully updated on secure coding practices, best frameworks available from the security perspective, vulnerabilities, and weaknesses that are inherent in different frameworks, etc. To improve the security posture of the organization, you must upskill your developers and testers on security best practices and ensure that they are able to make security an integral part of their everyday work.
 Organizations must foster a security mindset amongst their developers who are often faced with and focus on aggressive deadlines.

 For instance, using open source frameworks without known vulnerabilities and misconfigurations, as well as, copy-pasting codes are detrimental to application security.

-An ideal team structure for secure SDLC/ DevSecOps must include developers, lead developers, technical security officers, DevOps and DevSecOps engineers, testers, operations and monitoring engineers and agile coaches.
-By leveraging services of security auditors and pen-testers (external/ consultants), the organization can further improve the level of security.
+An ideal team structure for secure SDLC/ DevSecOps must include developers, lead developers, technical security officers, DevOps and DevSecOps engineers, testers, operations, and monitoring engineers, and agile coaches.
+By leveraging the services of security auditors and pen-testers (external/ consultants), the organization can further improve the level of security.